MikeTaylor/intro-to-folio-talk/README.md

   * Back-end module and Front-end modules work very differently
   * We will mostly be talking here about back-end modules
 * Ubiquitous use of JSON-based WSAPIs
+  * Okapi is itself controlled by a secured WSAPI
 * Modules provide and consume interfaces
 * Okapi moderates all access to modules
   * From inside (one module calling another)